Uriah Forrest

 Uriah Forrest (1756 – July 6, 1805) was an American statesman and military leader from Maryland.
 Forrest was born in St. Mary's County in the Province of Maryland, near Leonardtown.
 In his early childhood, he received only limited schooling.
-Born into a family with three other brothers, he was the direct descendant of a person who came to Jamestown, Virginia, in 1608.
+He was born into a family with three other brothers.

 Revolutionary War

 He served in varying roles within the Maryland Line.
 From January 14, 1776, until July 1776 he served as a 1st lieutenant in John Gunby's Independent Maryland Company.
 When this ended, he became a captain in the 3rd Battalion of the Maryland Flying Camp, until December 1776 when he was promoted to major and transferred to the 3rd Maryland Regiment.
 As a result of the change of military positions, he did not fight at the Battle of Brooklyn, unlike the 1st Maryland Regiment commanded by William Smallwood ("Smallwood's Battalion") and other military units, which fought under the command of General George Washington.
 By April 1777, his unit changed yet again when he was promoted to lieutenant colonel, and he served in "Smallwood's Battalion" until August 1779.
 He was injured at the Battle of Germantown where he lost a limb.

 In August 1779, he left Smallwood's unit and served as a Lieutenant Colonel as part of the 7th Maryland Regiment.
 He retained that position until February 23, 1781, when he resigned.

 During his military service, he fought to defend St. George's Island, in Saint Mary's County, in July 1776 and at other major battles throughout the war, such as the Battle of Brandywine.
 He served in varied regiments before he resigned as Auditor General within the Continental Army on February 19, 1781.